Under ANJ policy, all committees are also independent in their operations.

 Duties and Responsibilities of the Corporate Social Responsibility and Sustainability Committee

-The CSRS Committee supports the oversight function of the Board of Commissioners by monitoring the development and implementation of the group's Corporate Social Responsibility and Sustainability Plans.
+The CSRS Committee supports the oversight function of the Board of Commissioners by monitoring the development and implementation of the group's Corporate Social Responsibility and Sustainability Plans and policy.
 The Committee also advises the Board of Directors on these matters.
-The Committee’s roles and responsibilities are defined in the CSRS Committee Charter.

 Corporate Social Responsibility and Sustainability Committee Meetings